tardieu/affinity/README.md

 kn service update affinity --scale 1 --traffic affinity-00001=50 --traffic @latest=50
 ```

-Using the default Knative Serving configuration, requests may be routed to
+By default Knative Serving splits traffic among revisions as specified.
+Requests
+may therefore increment the session count for either revision 1 or revision 2
-multiple revisions and increment distinct session counts (for the empty session
+(for the empty session id).
+This "aggregate" session count may appear to stall
-id).
+or decrease.

 ```bash
 curl 'http://affinity.default.127.0.0.1.sslip.io/incr'